Health Professionals

 • Video testimonials from past participants.

-We’d love to tell you more and have flyers, posters, magnets and referral pads and other specific resources available for health professionals.
+There are flyers, posters, and other specific resources available for health professionals.
 Please get in touch on 1800 780 900 or email us on contact@go4fun.com.au.
-Some brochures and posters are available here.
-To order additional resources click here.
+Find Go4Fun resources to promote the program in your service or practice.

 On average, children who complete the program achieve: